(9-2, 7-4 ATS)

 (7-4, 8-3 ATS)

-Things are starting to get a little hairy for the Tampa Bay Buccaneers, who badly need to get back into the win column on Sunday afternoon.
+Things are starting to get a little hairy for the Tampa Bay Buccaneers when they Play Atlanta, who badly need to get back into the win column on Sunday afternoon.
 However, the Atlanta Falcons have the best record in the NFC and are tied for the best mark in the league, and they don’t want to give that up on Sunday at Raymond James Stadium.

 The Falcons just find ways to win games.
 It’s not always pretty, especially with six wins this year by a TD or fewer, one of which came against these Bucs back in the first weekend of November.
 RB Michael Turner isn’t quite having the same type of year he had two seasons ago when he led the league in rushing, but he will be a 1,000 yard rusher on the year probably at some point in the first half.
 “The Burner” has rushed for 974 yards and six TDs.
 One man that has already gotten to his 1,000 yard mark this year is WR Roddy White.
 White has 84 receptions for 1,066 yards and seven TDs, and he is certainly going to be playing in the Pro Bowl this year.
 Still, this team wouldn’t go anywhere without third year QB Matt Ryan.
 “Matty Ice” has thrown for 2,715 yards and has a TD/INT ratio of 19/5, and he has taken every single passing snap this year.
 Defensively, there are still some holes, as this secondary is still allowing 252.9 yards per game, but giving up just 19.0 points per game is good enough for No. 7 in the league.